Wow! You have been de-aged! Isn't that cool? Now you can do the things younger people do... why does that kid look so attractive?

 - Flip Flappers reveals that Papika was an adult around the time Cocona was born, and even helped raise her.
 Circumstances eventually caused her to be hit with both de-aging into a child's body and a case of Laser-Guided Amnesia after meeting a toddler Cocona in Pure Illusion, so when they met again as preteens, she fell in love with Cocona the old fashioned way.

-- Charlotte Has Five Disciples: When the ritual Archmage Charlotte Eleanor uses to return her magic to the world upon her death instead reverts her into a child, she ponders why and concludes that there must have been a lingering regret in her life.
+- Charlotte And Her 5 Disciples: When the ritual that Archmage Charlotte Eleanor uses to return her magic to the world upon her death instead reverts her into a child, she ponders why and concludes that there must have been a lingering regret in her life.
 She decides the one thing she regretted never experiencing was romantic love and decides to use her new life as Aria Lissen to find it.
 Unfortunately, while Aria has no shortage of suitors come adolescence, she is still, mentally, a centuries old archmage.
 This causes her to think of her peers more as squalling infants than romantic prospects.
-Ironically, she is completely oblivious to the obvious feelings of her old friend and Secret Keeper, Jeffrey, even as he helps make sure her new life is a comfortable one.
+Ironically, she is completely oblivious to the obvious feelings of her old friend and Secret-Keeper, Jeffrey, even as he helps make sure her new life is a comfortable one.

 - In Ah!
 My Goddess, Urd was de-aged to a child in one story arc and befriended a boy who developed a crush on her.
 When Urd was restored to her normal age, she told the boy that her "younger sister" had moved far away and gave him a kiss on the forehead to make up for her "younger sister" not being able to come back.